-Application -The New Entrant Certification Application or QHP Issuer Recertification Application for Plan Years 2017 - 2019.
+Application -The application for certification for plan years 2017 - 2019.

 Behavioral Health - A group of interdisciplinary services concerned with the prevention, diagnosis, treatment, and rehabilitation of mental health and substance abuse disorders.

 Board - The executive board responsible for governing the Exchange under Government Code Section 100500.